robertinant/msp-ti-zephyr/boards/arm/lp_mspm0g3507/docs/index.rst

 Debugging
 =========

+The flashing method described above does not include symbols.
+Thus, debugging requires an additional step to load the symbols.
-MSPM0G3507 LaunchPad board supports debugging primarily using `CCS IDE`_.
-More information on debugging using CCS can be found in CCS Debug Handbook.
+This section shows how to debug the MSPM0G3507 LaunchPad board using `CCS IDE`_.
+More information on debugging using CCS can be found in `CCS User's Guide`_.

-In general, the steps for debugging in CCS is to:
+In general, the steps for debugging in CCS are:

    1. Open CCS
+   2. Go to Window > Show View > Target Configruation
+   3. Import target confguration by right clicking User Defined, selecting Import target configuration and pointing to the lp_mspm0g3507/support/MSPM0G3507.ccxml
-   2. Launch target configuration using the provided .ccxml file in the lp_mspm0g3507/ directory
+   4. Launch target configuration by right clicking the new MSPM0G3507.ccxml file and clicking Launch target configuration
-   3. Plug in the device and connect to it
+   5. Plug in the device and connect to it by going to Run > Connect Target
-   4. Go to Run > Load > Load Symbols and load in the zephyr.elf file loaded
+   6. Go to Run > Load > Load Symbols and load in the zephyr.elf file loaded
-   5. Use CCS to debug
+   7. Use CCS to debug

 References
 **********